diatomzone/diatomzone.github.io/ZZZNOTES.md

   - so i changed the default bullet to a text "*  " which is 3 monospaced spaces just like "1) "
   - content: "• ";  unicode default bullet U+2022 will work correctly, but having no styling/the real default bullet will throw off the height
 - jekyll collection subfolder order (alphabetical) will dictate the order of printed collection items, great for reordering wikilisting items
+- remember to add collections to config for them to work!
+- doing for loops properly (on multiple lines) will create whitespaces between consecutive images, but if it's all in one line there won't be whitespace, meaning the newlines/indentation have effect, which is not supposed to happen

 ## PROBLEMS
 - markdown newparagraphs are working but newlines not rendering properly, added newline_to_br to content fix https://stackoverflow.com/questions/52762454/jekyll-markdown-with-line-feed-is-not-rendered-in-html